kubernetes/website/content/en/docs/contribute/generate-ref-docs/contribute-upstream.md

 ## Clone the Kubernetes repository

-If you don't already have the kubernetes/kubernetes repository, get it now, and if you already have a fork of `kubernetes` then make sure your `kubernetes` fork is up-to-date with the `kubernetes/kubernetes` remote on GitHub (`master` branch),  and clone your `kubernetes` fork.
+If you don't already have the kubernetes/kubernetes repository, [fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) it now, and if you already have a fork of `kubernetes` then make sure your `kubernetes` fork is up-to-date with the `kubernetes/kubernetes` remote on GitHub (`master` branch),  and clone your `kubernetes` fork.